Exosphere combines telepresence, artificial intelligence, machine learning and human assistance to give autonomous behaviors to cloud robotics.

 This window displays the users you have added and their access type.

 How to Use the Exosphere Skill

 1) Add the Camera device skill to your ARC project (Project -> Add Skill -> Camera -> Camera Device).

 2) Add a Movement Panel skill to your ARC project that matches your robot (Project -> Add Skill -> Movement Panels).

 3) Add the Exosphere skill to your ARC project (Project -> Add Skill -> Machine Learning -> Exosphere).

 4) Add a brief description of your task to the task description field in the Exosphere skill main window.

 5) Click the Submit Task button.
 The task is now on the Synthiam servers awaiting a user to pick it up.

 6) Once the task is completed.
 Rate the user in three areas on how well the task was completed.
 5 stars = the best job.
 This will help advance the machine learning database with reinforcement learning.

-With the onset of pandemics like Covid-19, it is important for Exosphere to have compatibility with existing robots to leverage their ability with human operators - while continuing to train the knowledge base for future autonomous behaviors.
+With the onset of pandemics like Covid-19, Exosphere needs to have compatibility with existing robots to leverage their ability with human operators while training the knowledge base for future autonomous behaviors.
 Exosphere was designed as a web service & skill to allow connections from existing robots or control software, such as ROS or ARC.
 However, it only takes minutes to add any robot to Exosphere with Synthiam’s ARC software.
-As per the Synthiam way, we’ll be adding many tutorials that demonstrate how to add a variety of robots to Exosphere using ARC.
+As per the Synthiam way, we’ll be adding many tutorials that demonstrate how to add various robots to Exosphere using ARC.